ua-snap/seaice_noaa_indicators/README.md

-# Sea Ice NOAA Indicators: Data Processing Steps
+# Sea Ice NOAA Indicators

 This project aims to estimate Freeze/Break-up dates from NSIDC-0051 Version 001 Daily Time Series Data.
 Below are some steps involving how to run the codes therein.